xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 > If you execute mobile testing on Xcode simulators only, skip this part.

 1. Install Homebrew.
-Homebrew is a package manager that makes it easy to install other extra dependencies.
+Homebrew is a package manager that makes it easy to install extra dependencies.
 To install Homebrew, follow the instructions on the Homebrew website: [Homebrew](https://brew.sh/).

 2. After installing Homebrew, you can now use it to install the following dependencies in the **Terminal**: